When you write out of passion, it might be intimidating when others criticize your writing.

 There are moments when the criticism you receive is valid, and you just need to accept it.
 After accepting that you are a human being that makes mistakes, you need to move on.

 This moment does not define who you are or what type of writer you are.
 As long as you are growing through the process, it is all worth it.
 Allow yourself to make mistakes and do not beat yourself down about it.

 Many writers have to struggle to get their work published, but they did not let one ‘no’ stop them from pursuing their goals.
 You are going to have to grow a tough skin and understand that this is part of the job.

 It does not mean that you are a bad writer, but rather that you are still learning and growing.
 If the criticiser is correct in what they have to say, you should accept it and move right on.

 Being a writer is all about discovering who you are through your thoughts and written work.
 There is no end to this journey, and just like we evolve as people, we evolve in our writing skills.

-Using a good rephrasing website or grammar checker does not mean that you are not good enough.
+Using a good rephrasing website or an online grammar checker does not mean that you are not good enough.
 It simply means that you are using everything available to you, in order to succeed.